Rolf Schock Prizes

 The Rolf Schock Prizes were established and endowed by bequest of philosopher and artist Rolf Schock (1933–1986).
 The prizes were first awarded in Stockholm, Sweden, in 1993 and, since 2005, are awarded every three years.
-Each recipient currently receives SEK 400,000 (approximately US$60,000).
-A similar prize is the Kyoto Prize in Arts and Philosophy, established by the Inamori Foundation.
-It is considered the equivalent of the Nobel Prize in Philosophy.
+It is sometimes considered the equivalent of the Nobel Prize in Philosophy.
+Each recipient receives SEK 600,000 (approximately US$55,000).

 The Prizes are awarded in four categories and decided by committees of three of the Swedish Royal Academies: